the-global-hackathon/CasperLabs-Developer-Community/Home.md

 # Participating in the CasperLabs Community

 The consensus protocol is built on Vlad Zamfir's correct-by-construction (CBC) Casper work.
 Our design is a particular protocol in the CBC Casper family which is provably safe and live under partial synchrony without an in-protocol fault tolerance threshold.
-The computation model allows for efficient detection of when contract executions can be run in parallel, and
+The computation model allows for efficient detection of when contract executions can be run in parallel.
+The technical specification presents details on this design and how you can implement it, including but not limited to:

 * block message format allows "merging" forks in the chain, thus the platform avoids orphaning blocks unnecessarily.
 * Rust is supported as the primary programming language for smart contracts because of its good support for compilation to wasm
 * libraries facilitating contract development in other programming language having wasm as a compile target